 In fact, the future viability of our whole society is dependent on this enormous flood of Third World immigrants, who will eventually, well before the end of this century, transform the US into a Hispanic country (probably managed by a much smaller but very well-educated elite cadre of smart and hard-working Asian-Americans and Indian-Americans.
 In 2013, China moved ahead of Mexico as the source of the greatest number of legal immigrants to the US – 147,000 vs. 125,000.
 China has a one-child policy that does not exist in the US.)

 In 1950 there were twelve taxpaying workers easily supporting the small Social Security benefits of each senior citizen for a few short years after retirement.
-Forty years later, with dramatically increased Baby Boomer lifespans and benefits coupled with their dramatically lowered birth rates, there were only three taxpaying workers supporting each retiree’s Social Security benefits – a four-fold increase in burden.
+Forty years later, with dramatically increased Baby Boomer lifespans and benefits, coupled with their dramatically lowered birth rates, there were only three taxpaying workers supporting each retiree’s Social Security benefits – a four-fold increase in burden.
 Only the most massive immigration in history has kept such entitlement programs from going bankrupt.
 Even with that massive Third World immigration and its high birthrates taking up the Baby Boomer slack, in a few years, when the peak of the Baby Boomer tidal wave floods into very lengthy retirement, there will only be two workers supporting each retiree.
 Such crushing burden is simply unsustainable.
-All of this has been obvious such the 1970s.
-The super-spoiled Boomers never considered the impact on the future that their lifestyle choices and entitlement demands would have on their children and grandchildren.
+All of this has been obvious since the 1970s.
+The super-spoiled Boomers never considered the impact on the future that their lifestyle choices and entitlement demands would have on their children and grandchildren, much less their own nation.
 It’s small wonder why childless Boomers and Boomers with no more than one designer child so strongly support massive Third World immigration – or why both political parties agree with them, even to the point of ignoring existing immigration laws.
 Their sheer numbers are enormous political power.
 And since 1980 the majority voting bloc in America has been women.

 Politicians have been doing a lot of chest-thumping lately about having reduced the annual deficit in the last couple of years – from Congress spending $1.4 Trillion more than it takes in to “only” $500 Billion more than it takes in, every year.
 But all this really means is that our debt is still rising, just a little slower.
 In 2014 the non-partisan Congressional Budget Office released a long-term analysis of federal costs and spending that should deeply alarm every American, but they aren’t likely to hear about it from their politicians.
 As the 80 million Baby Boomers retire, the CBO found, the soaring cost of Social Security, Medicare, Medicaid, and interest payments on the debt will add $10 trillion more to the existing $17.6 Trillion in national debt over just the next decade – to a staggering $27 Trillion in 2024.
 In the two decades after that, those entitlements will add another $100 Trillion – to a mind-boggling $125 Trillion by the time the Baby Boomers reach the end of their lives in 2044.
 Soaring health-care costs would only add to the misery, with the average retiree paying $140,000 into Medicare and receiving $430,000 in benefits.
 That’s a stupendous “gift” to bequeath to those who must follow them.
 On this trajectory, taxes would double and our economy will collapse.
 Period.
 Many of the Boomers will still be alive to see the deliberately suicidal death of the great nation they were handed gratis by their Greatest Generation parents.
 Any other of the world’s countries would already be bankrupt with the debt that US is carrying today; the numbers projected for the future are simply catastrophic, and totally unsustainable by any society under any conditions.